stark1tty/awesome-PhD/README.md

 - [CONNECTED PAPERS](https://www.connectedpapers.com/): To explore connections between published papers (e.g., for a literature review), use Connected Papers.
 This is also nice to see the reach of your own research!
 It is a "unique, visual tool to help researchers and applied scientists find and explore papers relevant to their field of work".
 - [CONSENSUS](https://consensus.app/): A search engine that uses AI to extract and summarize findings from scientific work.
 - [COVIDENCE](https://www.covidence.org/): This paid tool is well worth its money, because it helps you screen and decide on hundreds of papers if you're working on  a systematic review.
+- [DIMENSIONS](https://app.dimensions.ai/discover/publication): Dimensions is a linked research knowledge system that re-imagines discovery and access to research.
+Developed by Digital Science in collaboration with over 100 leading research organizations around the world, Dimensions brings together grants, publications, citations, alternative metrics, clinical trials, patents and policy documents to deliver a platform that enables users to find and access the most relevant information faster, analyze the academic and broader outcomes of research, and gather insights to inform future strategy.
 - [ELICIT](https://elicit.org/): Elicit is your AI research assistant that "uses language models to help you automate research workflows", by finding "relevant papers without perfect keyword match", summarizing "takeaways from the paper specific to your question", and extracting relevant information.
 - [INCITEFUL](https://inciteful.xyz/): AI tool that analyses a network of academic papers to help you discover the most relevant literature.
+- [INTRIGUE](https://github.com/shaunabanana/intrigue): Intrigue lets you quickly organize the papers you read alongside your thoughts in a visual & clean manner.
+Check out the web demo, which also serves as a tutorial.
+- [LITERATURE-MAP](https://www.literature-map.com/): The Literature-Map is part of Gnod, the Global Network of Discovery.
+It is based on Gnooks, Gnod's literature recommendation system.
+The more people like an author and another author, the closer together these two authors will move on the Literature-Map.
 - [LITMAPS](https://www.litmaps.co/): An all-rounder tool for visual research navigation, citation network search, and team synchronization.
 - [OPEN KNOWLEDGE MAPS](https://openknowledgemaps.org/): A tool which creates a topical overview for your search query based on the 100 most relevant documents.
 - [PUBREMINER](https://hgserver2.amc.nl/cgi-bin/miner/miner2.cgi): Detailed analyses of PubMed Search results.